rachaelbabister/blush-bakes-blog/README.md

 - - -

 ## Testing

-I have learnt from this project to ensure I start my TESTING file from the begining in future.
+I have learnt from this project to ensure I start my TESTING file from the beginning in future.
 I continually test the site as I go along and have fixed many small issues that didn't work straight away, but unfortunately these weren't catalogued.

 In the TESTING file linked below, you can see the tests and fixes I did manage to catalogue.